|Home||About Gayle||Bookshelf||News & Events||Essays||Fun Stuff||Contact|

 Note: This book was previously published as a novella in the anthology Hot and Bothered.
 This edition has been expanded and enhanced with photos, audio, and author notes.

 "A delightful story with engaging characters.
-For an enjoyable read, don't miss Compromised."
+For an enjoyable read, don't miss You Only Marry Once."

 "A tempting historical from Gayle Callen."

 “Whom shall I flirt with?”
 Lady Elizabeth Stanwood murmured to herself, as she stood on tiptoes and searched the large, gilt-ceilinged room, crowded with dancing couples.
 She was through waiting for the eligible Lord Wyndham to ask for her hand in marriage—she was one and twenty, and it was time to do something to make it happen.

 She had tried everything else: saving him the first dance at every ball, catching his eye and giving him a secret smile, showing animated interest whenever he talked about dogs.
 After all, she liked dogs, too.
 Didn’t he see they might have other things in common?
 She was heartened that he visited her regularly, brought her little gifts, showed an interest in gaining her father’s favor, all actions that indicated an imminent proposal.
 But it had yet to happen.

 So Elizabeth was taking the desperate measure of finding a man to make his lordship jealous.
 She wasn’t certain whom she was looking for; an acquaintance would surely play along with her scheme, but a stranger might make the evening all the more interesting for her and unnerving for Lord Wyndham.

 She caught a glimpse of Sir Ralph Cobham and quickly looked away.
 She had had to repeatedly dissuade him from asking her father for her hand in marriage.
 There was an underhandedness about the man that made her dislike him, so she certainly couldn’t use him to make Lord Wyndham jealous.